qutip/qutip/doc/guide/environments/approximations.rst

         **approx_env** : :class:`.ExponentialBosonicEnvironment`
             The approximated environment with multi-exponential correlation
             function.

         **fit_info** : dictionary
             A dictionary containing information about the fit.

-            if separate is False it contains:
+            If separate is False it contains:

             "N"
                 The number of terms used to fit the correlation function.
             "fit_time"
                 The time the fit of the correlation function took in seconds.
             "rmse"
                 Normalized mean squared error obtained in the fit of the power spectrum.